jan-ferdinand/zudoku/index.md

 He tells Peggy that he wants to go again.

 As before, they set up the Sudoku puzzle by placing cards face-up on the printed digits, and Peggy lays in the solution face-down again.
-Then they turn all cards so that the backside is showing.
 Now, Victor can make the same choice as before: check the rows, or the columns, or the boxes.
-Again, he verifies that the chosen sections comply with Sudoku rules by shuffling and turning over the cards.
+Again, he verifies that the chosen sections comply with Sudoku rules by shuffling the cards and turning them over.

 If Victor is still not convinced, he asks Peggy to go again.
 And again.